rebazp/P2RPSLSGame/README.md

 ## Bugs

-I did not encounter any bugs, but I had to try different options to make the game work with the addition of lizard and spock, as the main game code was based on rock, paper, and scissors."
+I did not encounter any bugs, but I had to try different options to make the game work with the addition of lizard and spock, as the main game code was based on rock, paper, and scissors.

 ### Unfixed Bugs